realsba/the-game-client/README.md

 ![GitHub](https://img.shields.io/github/license/realsba/the-game-client)
 ![GitHub issues](https://img.shields.io/github/issues/realsba/the-game-client)

-This is the browser client for the multiplayer game "The Game".
+This project is the browser client for the multiplayer game "The Game."
+It allows players to interact with the game using modern web development technologies and frameworks such as Vue.js, Vuetify, and PIXI.js.
+Players can enjoy exciting gameplay and interact with each other in the virtual world, similar to agar.io.

 ## Installation